Military Residency and Yellow Ribbon

 Any spouse or dependent relative of a member of the Armed Forces who is sharing the abode of that member shall be eligible to be charged the in-state tuition rate.
 The dependent relative shall be eligible as long as they maintain continuous enrollment.

-Veterans and dependents may qualify for in-state resident tuition rates after an initial classification of out-of-state by providing additional information through the Section 702 Veterans “Choice Act” & NC SB 257.
+Veterans and dependents may qualify for in-state resident tuition rates after an initial classification of out-of-state by providing additional information through the Section 702 Veterans “Choice Act” & NC Senate Bill 257.

 Under the Choice Act, a “covered individual” meets these qualifications:

-• A Veteran, dependent of a veteran, or a spouse/child using benefits under the Chapter 30 (MGIB), Chapter 33 (Post 9/11 GI Bill®), Chapter 35 (Dependents Educational Assistance Benefit) or the Marine Gunnery Sergeant John David Fry Scholarship.
+- A Veteran, dependent of a veteran, or a spouse/child using benefits under the Chapter 30 (MGIB), Chapter 1606, Chapter 33 (Post 9/11 GI Bill®), Chapter 35 (Dependents Educational Assistance Benefit) or the Marine Gunnery Sergeant John David Fry Scholarship.

 Reclassification Instructions

-Step 1: Apply for residency with the North Carolina Residency Determination Service (NC-RDS):https://www.ncresidency.org/
+Step 1 Apply for residency online with the North Carolina Residency Determination Service (NC-RDS)

-Step 2: If you have been classified as an out-of-state student for tuition purposes and would like to seek reclassification for the in-state student resident rates under Section 702 of the Veterans “Choice Act,” you may do the following:
+Step 2 If you have been classified as an out-of-state student for tuition purposes and would like to seek reclassification for the in-state student resident rates under Section 702 of the Veterans “Choice Act,” you may apply online by completing the ECU – Military Residency Application.

 Residency Questions?